 Bill’s career has focused on administrative practice in pharmacy.
 He has held positions as a supervisor at the University of Alabama Hospital in Birmingham, Assistant Director of Pharmacy at Valley Hospital in Ridgewood, NJ and, currently the Director of Pharmacy position at Meriter since 1985.
 Bill’s areas of interest include computerization, utilization of technology, program justification and personnel management.
 He maintains membership in ASHP and the Pharmacy Society of Wisconsin.
-Bill is also a 3-time finisher in the Wisconsin Ironman Triathlon.
+Bill is also a 5-time finisher of Ironman Wisconsin.

 Ann Ebert, PharmD

 Ann is the Clinical Pharmacy Specialist for Perinatology at Meriter-UnityPoint Health.
 Ann received her Pharm.D. degree from the University of Minnesota in 1988.
 She completed a Pediatric Pharmacy Practice Residency at United and Children’s Hospitals in St. Paul, Minnesota in 1989.
 She began working at Meriter Hospital in 1989 after completion of her residency program.
 Ann is also a Clinical Assistant Professor of Pharmacy at the University of Wisconsin.